Open-Source-Security-Coalition/Open-Source-Security-Coalition/README.md

 ## How to Contribute

 The OSSC wants your input.
-As a first step, we encourage you to please first share your thoughts and feedback via GitHub Discussions with the owners of this repository.
+As a first step, we encourage you to please first share your thoughts and feedback via [Discussions](https://github.com/Open-Source-Security-Coalition/Open-Source-Security-Coalition/discussions) with the owners of this repository.
 More robust guidance on contribution and code of conduct is coming soon.

 ## How to Join OSSC